The 6 Best Books to Learn Chinese All on Your Own

 For example, the FluentU language learning program helps to structure individual learning by gathering high-quality, bite-sized media clips like movie clips and news segments, and attaching professional translations and subtitles to each of them.
 It’s an example of how you can improve listening, reading, writing and speaking skills in one location online.

-Despite this, there are still some significant advantages to using books, making them an indispensable part of your Chinese learning journey.
+Despite this, there are still some significant advantages to using books, making them an indispensable part of your Chinese learning journey, which we get into below.

 Books are much more comprehensive and specialized than most websites